EDGI: Equivariant Diffusion for Planning with Embodied Agents: Equivariant diffuser for generating interactions ( )

 \section{Equivariant diffuser for generating interactions (\eqd)}

 We now describe our \eqd method.
 We begin by discussing the symmetry group $\fullgroup$ and common representations in robotic problems.
 In Sec.~\ref{sec:eqd_diffusion} we introduce our key novelty, an $\fullgroup$-equivariant diffusion model for state-action trajectories $\tau$.
-Finally, we show how a diffusion model trained on offline trajectory data can be used for planning in Sec.~\ref{sec:eqd_planning}.
+We show how we can sample from this model invariantly and break the symmetry in Sec.~\ref{sec:eqd_sampling}.
+Finally, we discuss how a diffusion model trained on offline trajectory data can be used for planning in Sec.~\ref{sec:eqd_planning}.